West by Three Brewing Co.

 West by Three was the first iteration of our micro-brewery project.

-Our first brew-house was small, this meant that we brewed small batches.
+Our first brew-house was small (100L).

 We had a manual bottler & a labeling machine with a three line coder.